Skip to content

 Competera's algorithms preserve the information about elasticity coefficients of products obtained during the training stage which precedes the market test.

-The elasticity of price is greater than -1 (closer to 0 than -1) — inelastic products
+The elasticity of price is greater than -1 (closer to 0 than -1) means inelastic products.

-The elasticity of price is less than -1 (closer to -∞ than 0) — elastic products
+The elasticity of price is less than -1 (closer to minus infinity than 0) means elastic products.

 Stage 2: Calculating optimal price recommendations

-When we increase prices on inelastic products, this leads to a slight decline in sales items (demand) which is less significant than the increase in prices percentage-wise.
+When we increase prices on inelastic products, this leads to a slight decline in sales items that is less significant than the increase in price percentage-wise.
 Thus, revenue grows.

-When we decrease prices on an elastic product, this leads to a significant increase in sales items (demand), which compensates for the decline in prices.
+When we decrease prices on an elastic product, this leads to a significant increase in demand, which compensates for the decline in price.
 Thus, revenue grows.

-What’s more, Competera’s algorithms calculate not only the elasticity of a particular product but its cross-elasticity with other items in the product portfolio.
-Let’s imagine that the cross-elasticity between product A and product B is high.
-In this case, Competera’s algorithms can suggest increasing prices on product A to hit two birds with one stone:
+Competera's algorithms calculate not only the elasticity of a particular product but its cross-elasticity with other items in the product portfolio.
+If the cross-elasticity between product A and product B is high, Competera can suggest increasing prices on product A to hit two birds with one stone:

 Results: Foxtrot hit all the set goals